-It’s likely to be busy, so you might need to wait a few minutes if you’re looking for a table.
-It’s probably worth splitting up to reserve a spot if you’re with a group.
-Hungry for more? be sure to check out our London street food guide.
+It’s likely to be busy, so you might need to wait a few minutes if you’re looking for a table; it’s probably worth splitting up to reserve a spot if you’re with a group.
+Oh, and loos are available in the neighbouring Royal Festival Hall.

-Get high on the London Eye
+Get High on the London Eye

 On a clear day (or even better, night), the massive wheel is a prime spot for sweeping views.
 It’s worth shopping around for ticket deals in advance, as it’s more expensive on the day.

-The London Tour takes about 30 minutes, during which you should be able to see most of London’s most famous Landmarks.
-Keep an eye out for the Houses of Parliament, Big Ben, Westminster Abbey, The Tower of London, Tower Bridge St Paul’s Cathedral and Buckingham Palace.
+The London Tour takes about 30 minutes, during which you should be able to see most of London’s most famous landmarks.
+Keep an eye out for the Houses of Parliament, Big Ben, Westminster Abbey, the Tower of London, Tower Bridge, St Paul’s Cathedral and Buckingham Palace.

-Peruse second-hand books under Waterloo Bridge
+Browse Second-hand Books under Waterloo Bridge

 Just under Waterloo Bridge on Queen’s Walk lies the Southbank Centre Book Market which has hundreds of second-hand books.
 These range from classic and contemporary fiction to non-fiction, maps, antique books, prints and comics.
 Happily, the bridge provides enough shelter that the book market can stay open come rain or shine.

-Go underground at The Vaults
+Go Underground at The Vaults

 Sitting beneath Waterloo Station, The Vaults is literally and figuratively home to underground culture in the area.
 It’s an arts venue and theatre that shows immersive, experimental and alternative programming and runs an annual festival every January to March.

-Sip drinks and overload your senses at Vaulty Towers
+Overload your Senses at Vaulty Towers

 The sign above the door promises “Fun Fun Fun”.
 If that doesn’t convince you, the solid selection of cocktails might.
 Also, here’s a handy little Cheapo hack: if you have a ticket to the Vaults that night, you can claim a 10% discount on your drinks.

-Hang out at the Scootercaffè
+Hang out at Scootercaffe

-London doesn’t have much in the way of night time café culture compared with other European cities, but that is very much the vibe at Scootercaffè.
+London doesn’t have much in the way of nighttime café culture compared with other European cities, but that is very much the vibe at Scootercaffè.

 It’s a friendly hangout day or night, with a roaming cat, and little garden where you can order coffee and cake or something stronger from the bar.
 Vintage furniture, old posters and old Scooter memorabilia adorn the walls (natch).
 Downstairs has more of a late-night basement feel, with candles and fairy lights.

-Watch theatre at The Cut
+Watch Theatre at The Cut

 The Cut is home to both The Old Vic and Young Vic theatres.
 Plays from both can sell out fast, and often transfer to the West End, so get in fast.
 The likes of Gillian Anderson and Wendell Pierce have performed at these theatres in the past few years.
-What’s more, despite having some of the hottest tickets in town, both venues have limited discount ticket offers.
+What’s more, despite having some of the hottest tickets in town, both venues have some discount ticket offers.